natergj/excel4node/README.md

 ### Usage:

 Instantiate a new workook
-Takes optional params object to specify jszip options.
-More to come.
+Takes optional params object to specify workbook options.
+jszip.compression : change the zip compression method
+fileSharing : equates to the "Password to modify" password option.
+This does not encrypt the workbook and users can still open the workbook as ReadOnly

 ```
 var xl = require('excel4node');
 var wb = new xl.WorkBook();

 var wbOpts = {
-	jszip:{
-		compression:'DEFLATE'
+	jszip : {
+		compression : 'DEFLATE'
+	},
+	fileSharing : {
+		password : 'Password',
+		userName : 'John Doe'
 	}
 }
 var wb2 = new xl.WorkBook(wbOpts);
 ```

 Add a new WorkSheet to the workbook
 Takes optional params object to specify page margins, zoom and print view centering and whether to fit to page on print.
+The sheetProtection options are the same as the "Protect Sheet" functions in the Review tab of Excel to prevent certain user editing.
+Setting a value to true means that that particular function is protected and the user will not be able to do that thing.
+All options are false by default except for 'sheet' which defaults to true if the sheetProtection attribute is set in the worksheet options, but false if it is not.

 ```
 var ws = wb.WorkSheet('New Worksheet');